bradfears/Data-Storage-Finder/README.md

 1. Edit your config.php file to specify database name, user, etc. Also, **very important**, change your SALT.
 2. Create your first user by pointing your browser to <domain>/dsf/install.php.
 You should delete install.php after the first user is created.
 3. Log into the Administration Menu with your newly created user (i.e. <domain>/dsf/admin).
 4. On the Admin Menu index page, pay attention to the text in red.
+Steps need to be followed in order or things will not make sense.

-  a.
-FIRST, create your navigation menu.
+    * FIRST, create your navigation menu.
 These menu items are questions that make up your filtering pane.
 Examples might be "What is the purpose of data storage", or "What is the classification of your data?"

-  b.
-SECOND, add capabilities for each navigation menu item.
+    * SECOND, add capabilities for each navigation menu item.
 These are the checkboxes that users can select to filter results.
 Examples might be "Backup", "Share files", or "Collaborate with colleagues".

-  c.
-THIRD, add field types.
+    * THIRD, add field types.
 These field types describe each storage service.
 Examples might be "Brief Description", "Cost", or "Capacity".

-  d.
-FOURTH, it's time to add actual items.
+    * FOURTH, it's time to add actual items.
 Click *Add Item* from the Admin Menu, then give the item a name and subtitle.
 These will be diplayed on the tiles that are presented to the user.
 After you add an item, go back and EDIT the item.
 Now you will see the fields you defined, such as "Cost".
 Enter the appropriate information for each field type.